bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

         - (perhaps a redirection, for example)
         - then the common logic won’t fit into that mould.

+---

+- Instead we’ll use what I’m going to call **delegation**:
+  - our entry-point view will delegate
+    - the rest of the work -to-> another function.

 ...

 ### Discussion: Copy-Paste Bad, Re-use Good?